scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_custom_features.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 49-50
+GENERATED FROM PYTHON SOURCE LINES 47-48

-Now we can extract features using `mean_fn` by providing it within ``features_kwargs``
+Now we can extract features using `mean_fn` by providing it within ``features_kwargs``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 50-60
+GENERATED FROM PYTHON SOURCE LINES 48-57

 .. code-block:: default

     sq.im.calculate_image_features(
         adata,